vovagorodok/ArduinoBleOTA/doc/PROTOCOL.md

 In order to know more about error codes ckeck scenarios below.

 ## Comunication lost scenario
-In this case nothing happens and uploading starts from begining when `BEGIN` recives again.
+In this case buffer usage turns of and uploading starts from begining when `BEGIN` recives again.

 ## Incorrect transfer block scenarios
 Zero length transfer block: